redhat-developer/intellij-openshift-connector/.github/ISSUE_TEMPLATE/Feature.md

 ---
 name: Feature request
-about: Suggest a new feature for IntelliJ OpenShift Connector
+about: Suggest a new feature for IntelliJ OpenShift Toolkit
 ---
 [kind/Feature]